zhaofengli/colmena/manual/src/examples/multi-arch.md

 ## Building Remotely

-If the remote nodes are powerful enough, you may also want to execute builds on them directly.
+If the remote nodes are powerful enough, you may also execute builds on them directly.
 See [Remote Builds](../features/remote-builds.md) for more details.